 But after only 8 years, I’m happy to announce that I’ve finally come up with a recipe that brings me back to that very first michelada and rivals the best ones I’ve had when traveling in Mexico.

-- 2 splashes of Maggi sauce (or soy sauce)
+- 2 splashes Maggi sauce or soy sauce

 - Take about a tablespoon of Tajín (or salt) and sprinkle it on a small plate.
 Rub a slice of lime around the rim of the glass and then press the rim in the Tajín to salt the rim.